emlased/Redbrick_UTHSCSA/README.md

 ### Data Export

-To export data in redbrick, use
+To export data in redbrick, you will use the command line interface.

 ---